Shellfish and Aquaculture

 Grünbaum, Daniel, Principal Investigator

-This project will deploy a new imager network to collect and disseminate continuous, broad-scale data on harmful algal blooms to improve detection, monitoring, and mitigation processes.
+This project deployed a new imager network to collect and disseminate continuous, broad-scale data on harmful algal blooms to improve detection, monitoring, and mitigation processes.

 Grünbaum, Daniel, Principal Investigator